-“If they don’t get struck by lightning first.”
-Penny frowned as she the stared out the window.
+“That’s if the idiots don’t get struck by lightning first.”
+Penny frowned as she stared out the window.
 Her gaze lifted toward the dark clouds gathering overhead.
 “Maybe we’ll get lucky this time and the storm will break, forcing them back indoors.”

 Annika checked her watch.
 “It’s only four o’clock in the afternoon.
 The trouble seems to start earlier every Saturday.”

 Penny snorted.
 “What’s new?
 It’s not townsfolk.
 It’s the weekend crowd from the Twin Cities.
 Most of them probably caught their limit of walleye in the lake this morning, so now they’re fishin’ for bottle bass at the town watering hole.”
 She pulled her phone from her black apron pocket.
 “I’ll make the call.”